nronzel/mazesolver/README.md

 Mazesolver generates a maze and then solves the maze with a depth first search algorithm.

+Written in Python and uses Tkinter for the GUI.

 ## Usage

 Clone this repository to a local directory